epidemicz/juggler/README.wait.md

 ### Goals

 The project was initially inspired by [the Web Application Messaging Protocol (WAMP)][wamp].
-This is an application protocal that aims to work on a variety of transports (including websockets) with a focus on supporting embedded devices / the "internet of things", and any peer can be a caller and a callee.
+This is an application protocol that aims to work on a variety of transports (including websockets) with a focus on supporting embedded devices / the "internet of things", and any peer can be a caller and a callee.
 The specification is still in progress and as such, the protocol is a bit of a moving target, but it is a very interesting and ambitious project that you should check out if you're interested in something like this.

 While trying to implement a WAMP router, I started thinking about a simpler, less ambitious implementation that would support what I feel are the most typically useful features using a battle-tested, scalable backend as broker - redis - instead of having a new piece of software manage the state (the `router` in the WAMP specification).
 Out-of-the-box, redis supports horizontal scaling and failover via the redis cluster, and it natively supports pub-sub.
 It also offers all the required primitives to handle RPC.

 The goals of the juggler protocol and implementation are, in no specific order:

-* Simplicity - the "protocol" is really just a pre-defined set of messages exchanged over websockets
+* Simplicity - the "protocol" is really just a pre-defined set of JSON-encoded messages exchanged over websockets
 * Minimalism - it offers basic RPC and pub-sub primitives, leaving more specific behaviour to the applications
 * Scalability - via redis cluster and a websocket load balancer in front of multiple juggler servers, there is a clear scale-out path for juggler-based applications
-* Focused on web application development - web browsers and mobile applications are the target clients, embedded devices and such are not an explicit concern
+* Focused on web application development - web browsers and mobile applications are the target clients, embedded devices are not an explicit concern

 ### Install